-The conviction was upheld, and the golf club had sufficient proprietary rights as owners or managers of the golf course.
-As a trespasser the defendant could not claim ownership of the golf balls.
+The conviction was upheld.
+The golf club had sufficient proprietary rights as owners or managers of the golf course and as a trespasser the defendant could not claim ownership of the golf balls.

 Copyright © 2018 by Dyarne Jessica Ward